andyguo0228/andyguo0228.github.io/_notebook/bellabeat.md

 - How could these trends apply to Bellabeat customers?
 - How could these trends help influence Bellabeat marketing strategy?

 ### Prepare Data

 The dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit) and contained FitBit tracker data from 33 users.
 There were 18 CSV files, each file containing a table varying in number of columns and content.
 I created a data dictionary to help me understand the data and determine which tables to use for my analysis.
-I would normally import only the tables I need, but for the purpose of this project I imported all CSV files into my PostgreSQL database to demonstrate my proficiency with SQL.

 ```python
 #Setup Environment